movementlabsxyz/MIP/MIP/mip-61/README.md

 Next we describe how the bootstrap algorithm works and differs from the above.

-> [!NOTE]
-> A node that is bootstrapping SHOULD start the CONTINUOUS_BLOCK_PROCESSING algorithm in parallel.
+> :bulb: A node that is bootstrapping SHOULD start the CONTINUOUS_BLOCK_PROCESSING algorithm in parallel.
 This allows to immediately assume normal operation while attempting to catch up with what has been missed.

 ![alt text](bootstrap.png)